You are here:

 This publication is for people who have rheumatoid arthritis, as well as for their family members, friends, and others who want to find out more about this disease.
 The publication describes how rheumatoid arthritis develops, how it is diagnosed, and how it is treated, including what people can do to help manage their disease.
 It also highlights current research efforts supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other components of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH).
 If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 Rheumatoid arthritis (RA) is an inflammatory disease that causes pain, swelling, stiffness, and loss of function in the joints.
 It occurs when the immune system, which normally defends the body from invading organisms, turns its attack against the membrane lining the joints.

 Rheumatoid arthritis has several features that make it different from other kinds of arthritis.
 (See box “Features of Rheumatoid Arthritis.”)
 For example, rheumatoid arthritis generally occurs in a symmetrical pattern, meaning that if one knee or hand is involved, the other one also is.
 The disease often affects the wrist joints and the finger joints closest to the hand.
 It can also affect other parts of the body besides the joints.
 (See “What Happens in Rheumatoid Arthritis?”)
-In addition, people with rheumatoid arthritis may have fatigue, occasional fevers, and a general sense of not feeling well.
+In addition, people with rheumatoid arthritis may have fatigue, occasional fevers, and a loss of energy.

 The course of rheumatoid arthritis can range from mild to severe.
 In most cases it is chronic, meaning it lasts a long time—often a lifetime.
 For many people, periods of relatively mild disease activity are punctuated by flares, or times of heightened disease activity.
 In others, symptoms are constant.